VoltLang/Docs/doc/tvpl/c3-steps.md

 	"${Enum.Member}"  // "Member"
 	"${[1, 2, 3]}"    // "[1, 2, 3]"

 But special note should be made of `union`, `struct`, and `class`es.
-By default, they'll just display the name of the type [EXAMPLE].
+By default, they'll just display the name of the type.
 But if a `toString` function is defined, that takes no arguments, and returns a string, then that function will be called and the result will be used.

 	struct A {}
 	struct B { fn toString() string { return "hello"; }